The world today lives on social media (duh!).

-Everyday you see the celebratory posts and photos of clean houses, makeup’d faces and happy kids all doctored by instagram.
+Everyday you see the celebratory posts and photos of clean houses, makeup’d faces and happy kids all filtered through instagram.
 But what about the photos that don’t get taken?
-Or the posts that don’t get written.
-It’s easy to feel very alone in the real struggles of motherhood when all you ever see and hear about are everyone elses “perfect” moments!
+Or the posts that don’t get written… It’s easy to feel very alone in the real struggles of motherhood when all you ever see and hear about are everyone elses “perfect” moments!

 I have really challenging days where I feel like a complete failure as a parent!
 Sometimes my child will do something to a sibling that just blows my mind with frustration and disappointment and I will have no idea what to do about it!